Tiny Lisp Computer

-This article describes a self-contained computer with its own display and keyboard, based on an ATmega328, that you can program in Lisp.
+This article describes a self-contained computer with its own display and keyboard interface, based on an ATmega328, that you can program in Lisp.
 You can use it to run programs that interface to components such as LEDs and push-buttons via the I/O pins, read the analogue inputs, and operate external devices via the I2C and SPI interfaces.
-It has a small monochrome OLED display that gives 8 lines of 21 characters per line, and a miniature PS/2 keyboard:
+It has a small monochrome OLED display that gives 8 lines of 21 characters per line, and you can connect a miniature PS/2 keyboard:

 The Tiny Lisp Computer - a self-contained computer programmed in Lisp.